cartertemm/PyTeamTalk/readme.md

 The following still needs to be done

-* Support sending and receiving files
+- [x] Support encrypted servers
-* Support encrypted servers
+- [x] Publish to PyPI
-* Support servers where users are unable to see other users
+- [ ] Support sending and receiving files
-* Add to pip
+- [ ] Support servers where users are unable to see other users